oluwaseyeayinla/Papae.AudioManager/README.md

 -	Fully commented code for understanding

 ## Installation
+Import the AudioManager-Papae2D-AudioEngine.unitypackage or copy the 'Papae2D/AudioEngine/AudioManager' folder anywhere into your project folder and you are ready to go.

 ## Usage
+Locate 'SimpleAudioManager' prefab at the 'SimpleAudioManager/Prefabs' folder, then drag it onto the Scene.

 ## Contributors
 - Oluwaseye Ayinla (https://github.com/oluwaseyeayinla)

 ## License
 MIT License.
 Copyright 2016 Oluwaseye Ayinla.